Uniqueness and stability of steady vortex rings for 3D incompressible Euler equation: Nonlinear orbital stability of vortex rings

-In the preceding subsection, we obtain a nonlinear stability theorem on the set of maximizers.
-As a consequence, the most nature problem is to study the structure of the set of maximizers, which is extremely difficult in general.
-Thus, we restrict ourselves to consider the case of concentrated steady vortex rings, of which the existence was established for a large class of nonlinearities in \cite{CWWZ}.
+In Section \ref{sec2}, we obtain a nonlinear stability theorem on the set of maximizers.
+As a consequence, it is nature to study the structure of the set of maximizers, which is extremely difficult in general.
+Thus, we restrict ourselves to consider the case of concentrated steady vortex rings, of which the existence was established for a large class of nonlinearities in \cite{CWWZ}, including the vortex rings in Proposition \ref{thmE} as a special case.

+In what follows, we will apply the general stability result Theorem \ref{thmSs} to obtain orbital stability of =vortex rings.
+We can reduce the stability of the concentrated vortex ring $\zeta_\ep$ obtained in \cite{CWWZ} to a problem of uniqueness (see Theorem \ref{U-S}) and hence by Theorem \ref{thmU}, we finally obtain the nonlinear stability of the steady vortex rings given in Proposition \ref{thmE} and finish Theorem \ref{thmS}.